-Yoga Poses for Cervical Spondylitis, Cervical Pain Treatment
+Yoga for Cervical Spondylosis, Cervical Pain Treatment

-Cervical Spondylitis, Spondylosis and Yoga
+Cervical Spondylosis and Yoga

 The structure of spinal column like other parts of the body is a marvel of the nature.
-The design and construct of the spinal column are meant to provide flexibility to the vertebral column, and protection, and to the spinal cord which runs through the central canal formed by the joining together of the space between individual vertebra.
+The design and construct of the spinal column are meant to provide flexibility and protection to the vertebral column, and to the spinal cord which runs through the central canal formed by joining together of the hollow space between individual vertebra.
 The vertebral column is held together by a web of criss crossing ligaments, muscles, and the tendons which provide stability, and flexibility to it.

 Spinal nerves emerge out of every vertebra through the spaces available between them and radiate to different parts of the body as electrical cables which carry electrical impulses as signals from, and to the brain.
 Since the spinal column has to bear the stress and strain of the body weight and the movements of its different parts natures has provided circular shaped liquid filled shock absorbers in between the vertebrae.

 The pain generally increases by bending the neck in a particular direction, because the degeneration is more on the side the neck is bent to.
 The neck pain generally subsides with resting or relaxation.
 The pain is caused when the disc has become thing and in the absence of the cushioning between them the edges of the adjacent vertebrae rub on each other.
 Sometimes the bone spurs will pinch on the spinal nerves causing irritation in them.

 The person afflicted with it may feel headaches due to the tension in the muscles of the neck, the patient of cervical spondylitis develop the habit of keeping the head in a particular direction from the fear of getting a painful spasm due to a herniated disc or bone spur pressing on the spinal nerve.
 Numbness or weakness in the arms or legs may be experienced due to the development of stenosis of the vertebral column.

 Simple yoga for cervical spondylosis or neck exercises where the neck is bent slowly in all directions along with rotating the head over the spine in full circles releases the stiffness in the muscles of the neck.
 Cervical exercises like lifting the hips and the chest to the level where the chin gets locked in the chest while one lies flat on one’s back stretches the muscles of the neck toward the torso.
 This also increases the circulation of the blood in the neck region adding to the overall health and comfort of the area.

 Inversion yoga asanas where the body is inverted over its head with the weight of the body rests on the arms and the head hangs free between the arms by its own weight help stretch the cervical spine in the upward direction, this creates space between the cervical vertebrae releasing any discomfort causing compression between them.
 The stretching of the muscles around the cervical spine increases the blood supply to the vertebrae which can help arrest any further degeneration in them.

-Yoga Asanas for Cervical Spondylitis
+Yoga Asanas for Cervical Pain